Preet-Sojitra/AnuvaadRatna/README.md

 Anuvaad Ratna is a web application for translating resources from one language to another.
 Currently, it is capable of translating English to Hindi text, translating English PDF to Hindi PDF, and generating text-to-speech (TTS) audio of the translated text.

+## Live Demo:

+You can view a live demo of the project on [youtube](https://youtu.be/d3sqFWYGBTk?si=LiZHsLfnqdwJ4NRj).

 ## Tech Stack:

 **Frontend:** Next.js